Listing ID: 83018

+The numbers listed in the ad are 2021 projected numbers from the last finalized report.
 The current owner has developed an entire branding package with complete plans to expand the gyms that he will give to the new owner.
 A 35-page confidential business document is available with full business details.
-This business has been pre-approved for bank financing by an SBA lender.
+This business has been preapproved for bank financing by an SBA lender.
 A Matterport 3D virtual reality tour is also available to disclosed buyers.

 Come visit the gym, experience the unique business model, and meet the owner!